 For what I got of your use case description, I'd not immediately see a RAM issue - unless you do some heavy processing or use some RAM hungry libs.

-One :thumbsup: for the :spark: Core is the option to either run your own Cloud (once it's open sourced) or run completely Cloud detached by implementing your own TCP/UDP communication.
+One for the Core is the option to either run your own Cloud (once it's open sourced) or run completely Cloud detached by implementing your own TCP/UDP communication.

 my vote for Open source and forum.